KamilBugnoKrk/WordTester/README.md

 Project Link: [https://github.com/KamilBugnoKrk/WordTester](https://github.com/KamilBugnoKrk/WordTester)

 ## Acknowledgements
-This project would not be possible to start without the free great resources.
+It would not be possible to start developing this project without the great free resources.
 I would like to say thanks to all people who dedicate their time to develop open-source projects:

 ### Related to Blazor
 * [BlazorWithIdentity](https://github.com/stavroskasidis/BlazorWithIdentity) - project template